therealdanmalmx/therealdanmalmx/README.md

 * ✉️  You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)
 * 🧠  I'm learning Strapi, Next
 * 🤝  I'm open to collaborating on Open source
+* ⚡️ Fun fact: I lived in 3 countries by the age of 7

 ### Skills